Atlanta’s Leading Uber/Lyft Accident Legal Team

 In the past decade, rideshare services like Uber and Lyft have become indispensable parts of the Atlanta region’s economy.
 Many of us now will not think twice before pulling out our smartphones, tapping a couple of controls, and ordering a driver to take us where we need to go.
 The process is so seamless that you may never stop to think: What happens if I am involved in a serious car accident while in a rideshare vehicle?

 The Uber accident attorneys at Ponton Law can represent you in the event something does go wrong during your trip.
-Attorney James T. Ponton and his team are experienced personal injury lawyers who know how to deal with insurance companies and negligent drivers following an accident.
-We can advise you on the special rules that apply to rideshare companies in Georgia and how you may be protected by Uber’s own insurance policies.
+Rideshare accident attorney James T. Ponton and his team are experienced personal injury lawyers who know how to deal with insurance companies and negligent rideshare drivers following an accident.
+Our Uber accident attorney can advise you on the special rules that apply to rideshare companies in Georgia and how accident victims may be protected by Uber’s own insurance policies to receive fair compensation for any medical bill.

-What Are the Rules Governing Fault for an Uber Accident in Georgia?
+What Are the Rules Governing Fault for an Uber Accident in Atlanta, Georgia?

-Georgia is a fault-based state when it comes to car accidents.
-In other words, if you are injured by a negligent driver, that driver can be held liable for any injuries or financial losses you sustained in the accident.
-In most cases, this means that the negligent driver’s insurance company is on the hook up to the limits of the policy.
+Georgia is a fault-based state when it comes to car accidents and car accident claims.
+In other words, if an accident occurs and victims are injured by a negligent driver, that driver can be held liable for any ridesharing accidents or financial losses you sustained in the accident.
+In most cases, this means that the negligent driver’s insurance company is on the hook up to the limits of the policy and insurance coverage.

-When it comes to an accident involving an Uber driver, however, the insurance situation can be more complicated than normal.
-Georgia law requires rideshare companies like Uber to provide additional insurance in certain cases.
+When it comes to an accident involving an Uber driver, however, the insurance situation can be more complicated than normal for car accident victims.
+Georgia law requires rideshare companies like Uber to provide additional insurance in certain uber accident cases.
 The insurance can offer substantially greater protection than the typical individual auto insurance policy.

 Here is a basic rundown of how Georgia’s insurance laws apply to Uber drivers: